 5 Interesting Facts

 - Almeria is the driest place of Europe with just 150mm of rain each year.

-- Almeria is home to the only dessert in Europe - Tabernas.
+- Almeria is home to the only desert in Europe - Tabernas.

-- Tabernas dessert has been the location to hundreds of films including the Game of Thrones.
+- Tabernas desert has been the location to hundreds of films including the Game of Thrones.

 - During Spain's civil war Almeria was heavily bombarded by the German navy.